sudinvp/tasksphere/README.md

 ## What this demonstrates

-- **Multi-service architecture** — a Spring Boot backend, a React frontend, and a separate AI service that talks to the backend, not a single monolith
+- **Full-stack application architecture** — React.js frontend, Spring Boot REST backend, MySQL database, and a separate Python FastAPI AI service.

-- **Applied ML in a real product** — task auto-categorization isn't a notebook demo, it's wired into a live create-task flow
+- **Secure application development** — JWT authentication and role-based access control for protected application functionality.

-- **[Fill in a third, true claim]** — e.g. auth model, deployment setup, or a scale/perf detail once you have one
+- **AI integration in a real application** — AI-based task classification and priority prediction integrated into the task-management workflow.

 ## Architecture